lorenzo-stoakes/review-scripts/README.md

   and/or memory management self tests, but _no review has to be active_, this will simply be run against the current kernel tree for convenience.

+* `review-mm-tests-arm64` - Builds/runs mm selftests in an arm64
+  environment. **NOTE: slow**.
+Possibly buggy.
+But it does work kinda :)

 * `review-mbox [name]` - Retrieves an mbox of all mails associated with series, and saves it into the local directory as `review_[name].mbx`.